 The perfect place to escape from the hustle and bustle of Buenos Aires downtown area.
 The Coastal Reserve environment was formed by the entrance of the old Pampa wetland in a former land-fill project that was abandoned in the late 1970s.
 Once left to itself, plants started to grow between debris, aquatic lilies emerged from the river and birds found a new home.
 The Reserve has three lagoons and is a good place for bird watching, walking, jogging or cycling.

-Visit and enjoy Buenos Aires like a local: In this post, our South America Green City Trips expert Susana shares some insider tips on how to make the best of your city trips to Buenos Aires, the Argentinan capital.
+Visit and enjoy Buenos Aires like a local: In this post, South America responsible travel expert Susana shares some insider tips on how to make the best of your city trips to Buenos Aires, the Argentinean capital.

 For the latest update on weather in Buenos Aires, Argentina, check meteored.com.ar